 Your University tutors, who are all highly experienced Primary practitioners, will provide excellent support for your academic work and your personal development.

 School mentors will provide advice and guidance whilst you are on placement.
 The culture of team working and best practice sharing among students will provide you with a support network available when you need it the most.

 The structure of our PGCEs includes both school-based and university-based learning.

-The course is run in partnership with more than 200 local primary schools located across Greater Manchester, including Bolton, Trafford, Tameside, Manchester, Bury, Stockport, Rochdale, Salford and Oldham, and also north Cheshire and south Lancashire.
+The course is run in partnership with more than 200 local primary schools located across Greater Manchester, including Bolton, Trafford, Tameside, Manchester, Bury, Stockport, Rochdale, Salford, Oldham, north Cheshire and south Lancashire.

-- two-week placement in the Early Years Foundation Stage (EYFS);
+- Early Years Foundation Stage placement (2 weeks, spring term);

 When on placement, you will observe and teach classes under the guidance of an experienced primary teacher.
 You will also have a mentor to help you to plan lessons, deal with marking and assessment, and improve your teaching skills.

 Your remaining time will be spent at the University, for example in lectures and seminars.